-Program Requirements
+The Program

-The Department of Modern and Classical Languages and Literatures offers courses that are designed to teach students to understand a foreign language; to develop skills in speaking, reading, and writing as appropriate; and to promote understanding and appreciation of foreign cultures and literatures.
+The Department of Modern and Classical Languages and Literatures offers courses and programs that are designed to teach students to understand a foreign language with facility; to develop skills in speaking, reading, and writing as appropriate; and to promote understanding and appreciation of foreign cultures and literatures.
 The department also helps students to prepare for advanced graduate and professional degrees, the teaching professions, the domestic and international business world, government work, social work, careers in science and medicine, and work in and relating to the fine and performing arts.
 Thus, modern and classical languages and literatures are both an integral part of the liberal arts program and of many different career-oriented programs at the University.
-The department offers the Bachelor of Arts in General Foreign Languages with majors in classical studies, French, German, and Spanish.
-Also available are teacher education programs in Spanish and English as a Second Language

-(ESL), and minors in Asian studies, classical studies, Greek studies, international culture and business, Latin American studies, Middle East and North Africa studies, French, German, Latin and Spanish.
+The department offers the Bachelor of Arts with majors in classical studies, French, German, and Spanish.
+Also available are teacher education programs in Spanish and TESOL, and minor programs in Asian studies, classical studies, Greek studies, international culture and business, Latin American studies, middle eastern and north African studies, French, German, Latin and Spanish.